NASA To Peer Into The Atmosphere Of Newfound Gas Giants With The James Webb Space Telescope

 — AstronomyCast (@AstronomyCast) July 12, 2018

-To pull is off, Webb will be engaging beforehand in three types of scientific observations on three different exoplanets, aimed at testing out the telescope’s brand-new instruments and gathering as much data as possible.
+To pull it off, Webb will be engaging beforehand in three types of scientific observations on three different exoplanets aimed at testing out the telescope’s brand-new instruments and gathering as much data as possible.

 “Since observing small exoplanets with thin atmospheres like Earth will be challenging for Webb, astronomers will target easier, gas giant exoplanets first,” space agency officials stated in a news release.